paulvha/scd30/README.md

             Example 11: Set ESP8266 as Access Point and read SCD30 in browser Example 12: Set ESP8266 as WIFI server and read SCD30 in browser

-### Modified by paulvha version 20 January, 2019

-  * Added option in example 10 to set BME280 I2C address. (some use 0x76 instead of 0x77)

 More work to be follow on connecting / comparing with other sensors and document the learnings.

+Modified by Paulvha version February 2019

+ Changes:
+ * Added option in examples 10 and 13 to set BME280 I2C address. (some use 0x76 instead of 0x77)
+ * Added SoftWire (a port of the ESP8266 I2C library) for ESP32 (which does NOT support clockstretching)
+ * Removed StartSingleMeasurement as that is not working in the SCD30 as it should.
+ * Added option to begin() to disable starting measurement. (needed in case one wants to read serial number)
+ * updated the keywords.txt file
+ * updated sketches and library where needed

 ============= ORIGINAL INFORMATION FROM SPARKFUN ===========================